mathyousee/power-platform-snippets/sample-code/ppcoe-capacity-extension/README.md

-# Center of Excellence - Capacity Extension solution
+# Deprecated - Center of Excellence - Capacity Extension solution

 ![Image environment storage with chart](./ppcoe-screenshot.png)

+## Deprecation announcement

+The Center of Excellence Starter Kit has been updated to include this functinoality out of the box!!
+No need to install this additional solution, but I'll keep it here for posterity.

 ## Summary